Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/docs/index.md

 Main control loop frequency:

 - The PID code samples the sensor and computes the motor output every 5 ms (~200 Hz).
-- The threshold-based control code reads the sensor every 100 ms.
+- The control code reads the sensor every 100 ms.
 - The pulse-counter code calculates frequency and RPM every 200 ms.

 setup() initializes the sensor, motor outputs, and serial communication.